 Hellooo there.
-This is probably going to be a very short story, only a few chapters at most, along the lines of my fic, FML.
-Like FML, this was inspired by a website. :] In this case, Wrong Number Texts, a new offshoot of Damn You Auto Correct!
+This story will be similar to my past fic, FML.
+And like FML, this was inspired by a website. :] In this case, Wrong Number Texts, a new offshoot of Damn You Auto Correct!

 Disclaimer: I do not own Inuyasha, FML, Wrong Number Texts, or Damn You Auto Correct.